quitesimpleorg/exile.h/README.md

 No.

-### It doesn't work on Debian!
+### It doesn't work on my Debian version!
 You can thank a Debian-specific kernel patch for that.
-In the future, the library may check against that.
-Execute
+Execute `echo 1 > /proc/sys/kernel/unprivileged_userns_clone` to disable that patch for now.

-`echo 1 > /proc/sys/kernel/unprivileged_userns_clone` to disable that patch for now.
+Note that newer releases should not cause this problem any longer, as [explained](https://www.debian.org/releases/bullseye/amd64/release-notes/ch-information.en.html#linux-user-namespaces) in the Debian release notes.

 ### Examples
   - looqs: https://gitea.quitesimple.org/crtxcr/looqs